1.1.1. School Team Players

 2. General Tournament Rules

-All participants are expected to know and uphold the rules while associated with the Middle School Esports League.
-Participants will not receive refunds or compensation for inability to play as a result of incurring a penalty due to violation of Middle School Esports League rules and regulations.
+All participants are expected to know and uphold the rules while associated with the High School Esports League.
+Participants will not receive refunds or compensation for inability to play as a result of incurring a penalty due to violation of High School Esports League rules and regulations.
 Participation in official tournaments constitutes acceptance of these rules.